ButterflyNetwork/tensorflow/BUTTERFLY.md

  libraries.
 Supporting changes to the build file include paths, library paths, and library archives have been made on the branch [android](https://github.com/ButterflyNetwork/tensorflow/tree/android) So switch to this branch prior to building.
-Buids of the libraries will succeed, but the build itself fails when building follow-up(?) benchmarks with what looks like some namespace related errors.
+Builds of the libraries will succeed, but the build itself fails when building follow-up(?) benchmarks with what looks like some namespace related errors.
 This seems to be correlated with the new namespace introduced by the libc++ libraries.